Lazy Loading

 Loads the tag's JavaScript once the element matching the selector becomes visible in the viewport (via an IntersectionObserver).

-import Comments from "<comments>" with { load: "visible#comments" };
+import Comments from "<comments>" with { load: "visible.comments" };

-<section id="comments">
+<section class="comments">

 <Comments post=input.post/>